 Exceptional student experiences where students' global consciousness is developed

-Atheltics: culture of fitness, wellness & competency in a competitve/non competitive sports
+Athletics: culture of fitness, wellness & competency in competitive/non competitive sports

-After school program includes ballet, drama, mad science & more
+After school programme includes ballet, drama, mad science & more

 The name sounds generic, and, historically at least, it was.
 In 1915 Margaret Gascoigne began her school—there were just six students that year—in the study of her home.
 In 1922 the school moved to a permanent location on Seaforth where it remained for close to 40 years until it moved to its present one in 1960.
 (The whole story is told and illustrated in the aptly titled, No Ordinary School: The Study 1915-2015, published to mark the school’s centennial.)